danhenriquex/OOP/README.md

 Classes [here](ROTEIRO_-_Classes.pdf). <br />
 Bank Account [here](Roteiro_Conta_Poupanca.pdf).

+# Content

+In this discipline I learned advanced concepts about C++ such as:

+1. Variables and Constants
+2. Array and Vectors
+3. Strings
+4. Pointers and Reference
+5. Classes and Objects
+6. Inheritance and Multiple Inheritance
+7. Polymorphism and Virtual Functions
+8. Smart Pointers
+9. The Standard Template Library (STL)

 # Compiling and Running

 I've compiled and executed this software only in Linux (Mint and Ubuntu).
 These are the steps needed in order to compile the program: